-iForest is the creation of composer, Pete M. Wyer, a highly versatile and evocative sound installation that can be indoor or outdoor, temporary or permanent.
+Welcome to the iForest, the creation of composer, Pete M. Wyer.
+It is a highly versatile and evocative sound installation that has been installed both indoors and outdoors, temporarily and permanently.

 “This forest will sing to you”: New York premiere of Pete Wyer’s iForest

-The iForest, which has been visited by more than 100,000 people at the Wild Center in upstate New York, has been described as “an extraordinary sonic experience” (John Schaefer, WNYC) and as “unforgettable, and deeply spiritual”.
-The Smithsonian magazine said: “This forest will sing to you.” ( https://www.smithsonianmag.com/travel/heres-what-happens-when-choral-music-and-nature-collide-180963666/) Every visitor’s experience of the choral works in a natural landscape will be unique.
+The iForest is an acclaimed site-specific immersive sound experience combining music with nature by leading British composer Pete M Wyer.
+It has been visited by more than 100,000 people at the Wild Center in upstate New York, has been described as “an extraordinary sonic experience” (John Schaefer, WNYC) and as “unforgettable, and deeply spiritual”.
+The Smithsonian magazine said: “This forest will sing to you.”

 Composer and musician Pete M Wyer has created scores for the London Symphony Orchestra, Royal Philharmonic Orchestra, Juilliard and Royal Opera House as well as several operas, music theatre works and soundscapes projected onto iconic buildings such as the Bolshoi Theatre in Moscow.